incognito666/tarantula-python/README.md

 #Goals

- Our goal in this project is to create a tool that can help developers with unit testing.
-We want to make a tool like Tarantula (which is available for Ruby) in Python.
+ Our goal in this project is to create a code coverage tool that can help developers with unit testing.
+We want to make a tool like Tarantula ( a fault localization tool that is designed and available for Ruby) in Python.

  * Our system will help python developers do the following:
       - Locate the most likely lines which caused any of the unit tests to fail using our python implementation of Tarantula.